Carlos-BI/engineering-education/async.md

 <!-- I dont like having to say that this this code is wrong.
 I would like to have real code here but in order to have it work you need to put in a lot more code and I dont want it to be overly completed -->
 *This is pseudo-code, it breaks a lot of Rust's rules.
 If you want to see the real implementation look [here at line 227](https://play.rust-lang.org/?version=stable&mode=debug&edition=2018&gist=57a64d3e4054bfcddbb50c81e1971f65)*

-I'm not going to go any more in-depth on the specifics of implementing an executor in Rust as this is enough to know how an executor works at a high level.
+This pseudo code is sufficient to understand how an executor works at a high level, so I'm not going to go any more in-depth on the specifics of implementing an executor in Rust.
-Implementing an executor is more of a Rust challenge then it is an understanding futures challenge; you can still play around with one by using the one in the [futures crate](https://docs.rs/futures-preview/0.3.0-alpha.19/futures/executor/index.html).
+Implementing an executor is more of a Rust challenge than it is an understanding futures challenge; you can still play around with one by using the one in the [futures crate](https://docs.rs/futures-preview/0.3.0-alpha.19/futures/executor/index.html).

 ### Defining Poll
 We know now what the executor expects of the poll function.
 That means 2 things for our toy socket.